Watch Imelda May's new video for her Noel Gallagher and Ronnie Wood collaboration 'Just One Kiss’

-Imelda May has shared the new video for her Noel Gallagher and Ronnie Wood collaboration ‘Just One Kiss’ – you can watch the clip below.
+Imelda May has shared the new video for her Noel Gallagher and Ronnie Wood collaboration ‘Just One Kiss’ – you can watch the clip first on NME below.

 The track is the latest preview of May’s upcoming new album ‘11 Past The Hour’, which will follow on from 2017’s ‘Life Love Flesh Blood’ when it arrives on Decca Records on April 23.